10 Things To Do Before Creating Your Next Budget

 Use a spreadsheet, pen and paper, or online software, and track your spending for one month.
 Track all payments – including those made by check, debit card, cash, (and credit card, if you choose to use one).
 Remember to also include any payments that are automatically withdrawn from your checking / savings accounts.
-(My wife and I use the You Need A Budget software to track our expenses and manage our monthly budget.)

 2. Create a detailed list of non-monthly bills / expenses.

 Remember, for a budget to really work, you need to plan for non-monthly (irregular) bills and expenses.
 For instance, you may need to pay annual life insurance premiums, twice-yearly automobile insurance premiums, and property taxes.
 These bills do not arrive in your mailbox each month, but they still need to be included in your budgeting plans.
 Click here for several options for how to deal with annual / irregular billing cycles.

 3. Open a free checking account with free online bill pay.

 I could not manage my finances without a free checking account and free online bill pay.
 Instead of writing several checks a month, I can go online, schedule payments, and I can finish paying bills in a matter of minutes.
 It helps to bank with an institution that integrates with your budgeting software of choice, or one that allows you to download transactions in several different file formats.

 4. Open a savings account.

 I use an online savings account – one that allows me to quickly transfer money, via it’s transfer system, to and from my online checking account.
 You need an account where you can earn interest, while temporarily saving money for non-monthly bills / annual expenses.
 I happen to have three accounts – a checking account at a local bank for day-to-day transactions, the Electric Orange account for online bill pay, and the online savings account for stashing cash until annual bills are due.